 One must have a high school diploma before training to become an EMT or paramedic.
 There are three levels of training for those who want to work in this field: EMT-Basic, EMT-Intermediate and Paramedic.
 At the EMT-Basic level, coursework consists of emergency skills and patient assessment.
 Students being trained at the EMT-Intermediate level learn how to use advanced airway devices and administer intravenous fluids and some medications.
 Paramedics receive the most advanced training which may result in an associate degree.
 The coursework at this level includes anatomy, physiology and advanced medical skills.

-To work as an EMT or paramedics, one must be licensed.
-Licensure requirements vary by state, but most require EMTs and paramedics to pass the NREMT (National Registry of Emergency Medical Technicians) Exam.
+To work as an EMT or paramedic, one must be licensed.
+Requirements vary by state, but most states require EMTs and paramedics to pass the NREMT (National Registry of Emergency Medical Technicians) Exam.
 Generally, licenses must be renewed every two to three years.
 Some states have their own certification exams which EMTs and paramedics must pass in order to practice.
 To learn about the licensing requirements in your state, please see the Licensed Occupations Tool from CareerOneStop.

-The U.S. Bureau of Labor Statistics predicts employment for EMTs and paramedics will grow about as fast as the average through 2018.
+The US Bureau of Labor Statistics predicts employment for EMTs and paramedics will grow much faster than the average for all occupations through 2022.